 - Have participants utilize the project results and workshop experience to inform AIS programs in their local jurisdictions.

-Moving Forward Report
+Moving Forward Report (Step 3)

 The Moving Forward Report summarizes the research findings and outlines the next steps for developing and deploying behavior-based strategies to foster target behaviors that aim to prevent the introduction and spread of AIS in Minnesota.